vascoalramos/misago-deployment/README.md

 # Misago Deployment

-This repository is the result of the execution of the last Systems Deployment and Benchmarking (2020/2021) practical assignment.
-It consists of automating the deployment and monitoring of a web-based multi-layer application called [Misago](https://misago-project.org) and, also, develop benchmarking routines to test the deployed infrastructure.
+This repository is the result of the execution of the last System Deployment and Benchmarking (2020/2021) practical assignment.
+The assignment consists of automating the deployment and monitoring of a web-based multi-layer application called [Misago](https://misago-project.org), as well as the development of benchmarking routines to benchmark the deployed application.

 ## Full Deployment